A sustainable future for the Robert Bosch Hospital

 A powerful combination

 Before making a start on the modernization work, however, the Bosch experts had to carry out inventory and potential analyses.
 What do we have?
 What do we need?
 Where can we make optimizations?
 Where are there potential cost savings?
 Work on defining potential cost savings was followed by a detailed analysis and now, since November 2020, the actual conversion.
 “Planning was quite a challenge,” Raphael Vogel recalls.
 “After all, this is an existing building, and we aren’t just putting up a new structure on a greenfield site.
 This means that we have to put the existing infrastructure to good use.”

 Nonetheless, numerous workshops and close cooperation with the foundation hospital allowed them to come up with a plan that everyone is happy with.
-In order to achieve the defined goals and fully exploit the potential, a new solution was needed – in the case of this hospital, its solution builds up on a potent combination of factors: “We have created a holistic energy concept here that combines the best of smart building automation and sustainable energy management systems,” as Jörg Morkes, project manager for building automation at GFR, says.
+In order to achieve the defined goals and fully exploit the potential, a new solution was needed – in the case of this hospital, its solution builds up on a potent combination of factors: “We have created a holistic energy concept here that combines the best of smart building automation and sustainable energy management systems,” as Jörg Morkes, project manager at Bosch Building Automation GmbH, says.